uci-cbcl/ChestXRay/README.md

 3. Reference

-   The images and Data_Entry_2017.csv could be downloaded at https://nihcc.app.box.com/v/ChestXray-NIHCC .
+   The images, Data_Entry_2017.csv and papers could be downloaded at https://nihcc.app.box.com/v/ChestXray-NIHCC .